-WordPress and website builders help design, create, and publish a new site.
-However, they have a lot of differences: for one, builders offer all-in-one site creation solutions, with technical management, hosting, security, and often a domain included.

-This means all you need worry about is designing and maintaining the site.
+WordPress and website builders help design, create, and publish sites.
+However, they have a lot of differences: for one, builders offer all-in-one site creation, including technical management, hosting, security, and often a domain.
+All you need to worry about is designing and maintaining your site.

-WordPress can’t be used without a third-party web host, and is an open-source CMS designed to help you create and manage your own site.
-However, it provides more technical freedom and control over every aspect.
+WordPress can’t be used without a third-party web host, and is an open-source CMS designed to help you create and manage your site.
+However, it provides more technical freedom and control.